natalieagus/50002/docs/Software/m_cacheissues.md

 ## [The Cache Block Size](https://www.youtube.com/watch?v=2OARjqLK4io&t=1860s)

 We can further improve cache performance by **increasing the capacity of each cache line**.
 We can **fetch  `B` words of data at a time**, and this is especially useful if there's high locality of reference.
-The figure below illustrates a cache line with block size of 4:
+The figure below illustrates a cache with a single cache line and a block size of 4:

 <img src="{{ site.baseurl }}/assets/images/notes/cache-word-block.png"  class="center_seventy"/>

+{:.highlight}
+Apply this knowledge if we have N cache lines and block size of 4: how many `TAG`, `k`, and `b` bits are there?

 {: .new-title}
 > Cache Block Size